benjaminparry/benjaminparry.github.io/_posts/2016-03-19-ux-camp-brighton-2016.md

 ## How do we understand out customers?

-Twitter for cats - teams buidlding different things - no shared understanding = bas customer experience UX solution is the persona - deliverable - helps with empathy - good for generating ideas - shared understanding + happy customer
+* Twitter for cats: point of reference different for all teams - no shared understanding = a bad customer experience
+* UX solution is the persona: deliverable - helps with empathy - good for generating ideas - shared understanding + happy customer

 ## Persona Problems

-Presented as truth - customer’s needs change over time Large investiment of time and money and people
+* Presented as truth: customer’s needs change over time
+* Large investment of time and money and people
-Good understanding of customer base
+* Good understanding of customer base
-Out of date persona deliverable
+* Out of date persona deliverable
-Products change over time
+* Products change over time and outgrow the personas

-Personas are to Persona Descriptions as Vacations are to Souvenir Picture Albums - Jared Spool » The photo album is not the same as the experience.
+> “Personas are to Persona Descriptions as Vacations are to Souvenir Picture Albums” - Jared Spool

+**The photo album is not the same as the holiday experience.**

 ## ~~Lean~~ Iterative Persona

-0. Define - initial alignemt - who are we building it for - customer touch - empathy maps Dave Gray - shared understanding
+0. Define: initial alignment - who are we building it for - customer touch - empathy maps Dave Gray - shared understanding
-  * Apply a `made shit up «--------------» true` - conversations - surface the details - get stability - move true point of reference
+  * Apply a `made shit up «--------------» true` scale - have conversations - surface the details - get stability - move ‘true’ point of reference
   * Add structure - sift throught the details - used with empathy maps
-  * Visualising the customer - supporting details to further the character and motives of the customer - e.g. gender - more research
+  * Visualizing the customer - supporting details to further the character and motives of the customer - e.g. gender - more research
-0. Define rules - visualising ongoing research - leads to product decisions and prototypes - propmts further questions
+0. Define rules - visualizing ongoing research - leads to product decisions and prototypes - propmts further questions
 0. Realign - split and merge personas
   * Comunicates risk and confidence, **not truth** - start with the simpler routes and decisions
   * Whole team commits